-First go the Process screen an open the Super Trends chart for the zone to be tuned (see section 2.6 Super Trends).
+First open the Trends chart for the zone to be tuned (see section 2.8 Real-time and Historical Trends).
 Go to the recipe screen and select the PID tuning for the zone of interest.
 Write down the values of Gain and Integral before you start changing them!
 If all else fails, you can return to the factory default.

-Set the integral to the maximum possible value (180), the Derivative to 0 and the Gain to 1.
+Set the integral to the maximum possible value (180) and the Gain to 1.
 Wait until the temperature stabilizes.
 Increase the Gain by 10%.
 Repeat until the temperature starts oscillating.
 Always wait for at least 5 oscillations before changing any parameters again.
 The temperature will be oscillating at a value BELOW the setpoint.
 This is normal.
 The temperature will be anywhere between 5° and 50°C below the setpoint.